Societal breakdown in the Gaza Strip during the Gaza war: Counter-Terrorism Strike Force

-The Counter-Terrorism Strike Force (CSF), which is reportedly linked to the Israel Defense Forces (IDF) and the Shin Bet, declared its formation on 21 August 2025, stating it aims to combat the "repression and terrorism practiced by Hamas".
+The Counter-Terrorism Strike Force (CTSF), which is reportedly linked to the IDF and the Shin Bet, declared its formation on 21 August 2025, stating it aims to combat the "repression and terrorism practised by Hamas".
 It is based in the village of Kizan al-Najjar, just south of Khan Yunis.
-The CSF and the Popular Forces are reportedly in contact with one another but work independently.
+The CTSF and the Popular Forces are reportedly in contact with one another but work independently.
+CTSF leadership appears to consist largely of figures affiliated with Fatah, primarily from al-Astal's extended family.

 The group is led by Husam al-Astal, a Palestinian Bedouin who worked in Israel and then worked for the Palestinian Authority security forces when they still controlled Gaza.
 He has spoken favorably about the era of direct Israeli military rule in Gaza prior to the 2005 disengagement.
-Astal was previously imprisoned and given a death sentence by Hamas for his involvement with Israel, and was accused of involvement in the 2018 assassination of a Hamas-associated engineer in Malaysia.
-According to Hamas, Astal is linked to Mossad.
+Al-Astal was previously imprisoned and given a death sentence by Hamas for his involvement with Israel, and was accused of involvement in the 2018 assassination of the Hamas-associated engineer Fadi al Batsh in Malaysia.

+Astal has linked to Mossad.
+Before founding the Counter-Terrorism Strike Force, Ynet reported that al-Astal was a member of the Popular Forces.

-The CSF says it operates "within a national framework coordinated with legitimate Palestinian entities" and is committed to upholding international humanitarian law.
+The CTSF says it operates "within a national framework coordinated with legitimate Palestinian entities" and is committed to upholding international humanitarian law.
 It also says it has received funding from "honest national businessmen" and Palestinians both domestically and internationally.